Permissions control access to Projects, Collections, folders, and assets. They allow fine control over a user’s access to the functions of DF Studio.

 - Download: Allows downloading original assets.

 Enable Asset API access for accounts that require programmatic access outside of the DF Studio user interface.
-(These accounts are rare; see Enterprise Asset API for more information.)
+(These accounts are rare; see the description of API Credentials for more information.)

 Users may also be added into Teams, which can be useful in defining specific permissions for individual Library items (described below).